 Generally, we would not consider differences in opinion in respect of areas of judgement to represent 'misstatements' unless the application of that judgement results in a financial amount falling outside of a range which we consider to be acceptable.

-Materiality for planning purposes has been set at £3.4m for both the Police and Crime Commissioner and the Chief Constable, which equates to 1.5 percent of the 2014/15 group gross expenditure.
+Materiality for planning purposes has been set at £3.5 million for the Police and Crime Commissioner and the Chief Constable, which equates to 1.5 percent of the respective gross expenditure based on prior year gross expenditure.

-We design our procedures to detect errors in specific accounts at a lower level of precision which is £2.5m.
+We design our procedures to detect errors in specific accounts at a lower level of precision.